 Congratulations!
 You’ve finally decided you need a basketball hoop to make your suburban dream home complete!
 But there are so many choices out there…how will you ever choose?!
-One of the most important things you will need to consider is what size backboard you will need for your new basketball court.
+One of the most important things you will need to consider when buying a basketball hoop is what size backboard you will need for your new basketball court.
 Backboard sizes vary in width from 48” wide all the way up to 72”, but for the sake of regular game play we recommend choosing backboard no smaller than 54” wide.
 Anything narrower than this measurement won’t allow the player to perform bank shots at all!

 Play Like the Pros